Ra-The-Husky/ra-the-husky/README.md

 ### A Little About Me

-I’m currently working on myself and my ambitions
+I’m currently working on myself for my ambitions.

 I'm learning a bunch of new things for personal projects I have in mind for the future These include, but not limited to: